 He also has extensive experience in finance and day-to-day legal matters, giving practical advice to emerging companies which are engaged in AI, IoT and FinTech businesses.
 Additionally, he has been responding to the needs of Japanese companies advancing overseas by giving advice on the establishment of a corporate governance structure, the enhancement of global compliance system and ESG related legal matters.
 He is familiar with various countries' regulations aiming to rectify supply chains, international rules and standards regarding corporate governance/CSR including “Business and Human Rights” issues and related ILO Conventions.
 He is familiar with the ESG investment such as green bond and social bond.

-Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on Japanese patent, trade secret, privacy and antitrust laws in relation to companies doing business in Japan.
+Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on patent, trade secret, privacy and antitrust laws.

 Anri Nakamoto is a managing associate in Orrick's Tokyo office and a member of the Intellectual Property Group.